JSchaefer21/crud_test/README.md

 ## Run development server

-Then you can run the server and see the project in action with the command:
+Then you can run the server and see the project in action with the command

 ```bash
 yarn start